-In this teamwork activity the team is divided in two.
+In this teamwork activity, the team is divided in two.
 They will compete to finish a challenge, such as a puzzle, in a given time.

-With this exercise we will see the difficulties that arise in the organization of work, the conflicts for leadership, how they negotiate with each other and how they dialogue.
+With this exercise we will see the difficulties that arise in the organization of work, the conflicts for leadership, how they negotiate with each other and how they discuss.
 By seeing all these situations, it will be possible to solve the deficiencies better.

-Different people play roles of a young man, an old man, a child, a middle-aged woman, a priest, etc. – the rest of the members will have to come to an agreement to save just one.
+Different people play the roles of a young man, an old man, a child, a middle-aged woman, a priest, etc. – the rest of the members will have to come to an agreement to save just one.
 They will have to decide which decision would be the most correct one not to end the human species.
 This is one of the most fun team-building activities.

 In this case, one person will act as a dissatisfied customer and another as a dependent who must resolve the situation.
 The attitude, words and, in short, the way in which the emotional intelligence is used to transform a dissatisfied client into a happy one, will be valued.